electric-cloud-community/EC-zOSMF/README.md

 You can use this operation to list the spool files for a batch job on z/OS.

+## Jobs - Get spool file content

+You can use this operation to list the spool files for a batch job on z/OS.

 # Building the plugin